Boswellic acid: Uses

 Beta-boswellic acid, keto-beta-boswellic acid, and acetyl-keto-beta-boswellic acid (AKBA) have been indicated in apoptosis of cancer cells, in particular brain tumors and cells affected by leukemia or colon cancer.

 Acetyl-boswellic acids also exhibit anti-inflammatory behaviour by inhibiting leukotriene synthesis.
 It inhibits the activity of the enzyme 5-lipoxygenase through a non-redox reaction.
 Specifically the 3-acetyl-11-keto-beta-boswellic acid binds as an allosteric partial inhibitor, initiating a shift in regioselectivity of the catalyzed reaction.
 Clinical trials have investigated the effectiveness of boswellic acids in treating ulcerative colitis, but a study on chemically induced colitis in mouse models showed little effectiveness.
-A latter study showed that low doses of Boswellia serrata extract may have hepatoprotective effects.
+A later study showed that low doses of Boswellia serrata extract may have hepatoprotective effects.
 The higher dose was found to have a milder hepatoprotective effect than the lower dose.

 Boswellic acids are also thought to decrease the symptoms of asthma; a small 1998 placebo-controlled trial of Boswellia extract for the treatment of asthma showed good results.
 Boswellia extracts are sold in tablet, capsule and tincture form, but no dosage guidelines have been developed.
 The risk of hepatotoxicity due to Boswellia administration has not been assessed.

 A meta-study of Indian Frankincense (Boswellia serrata) as a complementary therapy for arthritis found it had positive effect in all four trials reviewed.